caseywdunn/sharkmer/readme.md

 To retrieve these data, first download and install the [sra toolkit](https://github.com/ncbi/sra-tools/wiki/02.-Installing-SRA-Toolkit).
 Details on downloading data are provided in the examples below.

-Then run:

-    fastq-dump SRR23143278

-If you want just a million reads to try out sPCR, then you can get them without first downloading the whole dataset:

-    fastq-dump -X 1000000 SRR23143278

 ## Usage

 To get full usage information, run